Jill Archer: Longevity

 In the 1980s, BBC management considered killing off large numbers of characters, or even cancelling the show altogether.
 Greene recalls she was one of those in "jeopardy": "Norman Painting was writing scripts.
 And he used to come back from story conferences and say ‘Jill and Phil are off.
 We’re going to farm in Guernsey.’
 And I thought: ‘Great!
 I can get back to theatre work.’
 But we survived."
 On another occasion, bosses reprimanded the actress for using profanities and acting out sex scenes in theatre productions.
 "The BBC top brass called me in and said: ‘We hear you’re going to say the f-word and do sex scenes.
 Why?’
 Well, because I'm an actress.”

 Greene told the Radio Times she cannot imagine playing the role into her late 90s, like co-star June Spencer.
 She is driven to and from home on each recording day.
 “I’m not going to tell you, but I am 86.
 And I should miss it terribly.
 I don’t usually get emotional about storylines but I’m a bit emotional doing this one I’m doing now.”
 Greene says she knows the character better than anyone else, and says "left to her own devices" she is a "businesswoman or some sort".
 "I know her better than anybody in the world," she says.
 “If she (Jill) goes into the pub she has a sherry and it’s not a sweet sherry, Peggy may have a sweet sherry, but Jill certainly has a dry sherry.”

 As part of her 60th anniversary, the show featured a comical storyline in which Jill is arrested for throwing a flapjack at a restaurant owner in protest over food waste.

+Upon her death on 10 July 2026, Greene had played Jill for almost 70 years and earned a Guinness World Record for the world's longest-serving soap opera actor.
+She made her final appearance in the episode broadcast on 22 September 2025, as Jill visits Grace's grave.